 BA Journalism, Film and Broadcasting, Cardiff University 1993-1996 First Class

 Sally Lisk-Lewis is a Development Producer, Producer, Archivist and Senior Lecturer in Film (Documentary).
-She was recently voted Best Lecturer at the Student Choice Awards and recently became a Fellow of USW – all in her first year of full time teaching!
+She was voted Best Lecturer at the Student Choice Awards in 2016 and 2017 and secured a Fellowship in 2016.

-She has worked in the television industry for 18 years, rising to the rank of Head of Development at both Indus Films and BBC Wales in Cardiff.
+Sally has worked in the television industry for 20 years, rising to the rank of Head of Development at both Indus Films and BBC Wales in Cardiff.
 She was responsible for a raft of local, network and international commissions during this time, including Last Chance to See with Stephen Fry (BBC2), Arctic with Bruce Parry (BBC2), Expedition Alaska with Steve Backshall (Discovery) and The Twins of the Twin Towers for BBC1 which she also co-produced.
 In 2011, she decided to go freelance and continued to generate and produce documentary ideas and factual series for a number of independent television companies in Cardiff, Bristol and London.
 Sally also specialises in archive research, with stints on Coast and The Great Comic Relief Bake Off.
 Only this summer (2017) Sally originated and produced a one hour BBC1 documentary about shyness with the Welsh comedian, Rhod Gilbert, to air early next year (2018) as part of a Mental Health season.

-In 2012, she joined the University of Wales, Newport, to help run the last year of the BA (Hons) Documentary, Film and Television Course.
+In 2012, Sally joined the University of Wales, Newport, to help run the last year of the BA (Hons) Documentary, Film and Television Course.
 She is currently Senior Lecturer in Film (Documentary) on the new BA Film course.
-She also a Board Member of the Wales International Film Festival as well as Dogfen Cymru.
-Her mission is to teach students how to generate and sell great ideas and have fun in the (creative) process.
+She is also a Board Member of the Wales International Film Festival.
+Her mission is to teach students how to generate and sell great ideas and have fun in the creative and collaborative process.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.